dapr/community/steering-and-technical-committee-charter.md

 election.
 Any replacement STC member will serve out the remainder of the term for the person they are replacing, regardless of the length of that remainder.

-## Bootstrap and transition

-In order to bootstrap the STC, 5 seats are allocated in September 2021.
-Two for Microsoft, two for Alibaba and one for Intel committee members as the current active companies to the project.
-In the bootstrap period, an organization can choose to nominate new committee members if their existing committee members leave the company and the number of committee members remains uneven.
-This can expand up to 11 seats maximum over the coming years.
+## Election date

-The next election will be held in November 2023 for all currently filled seats at that time.
+The last election was held in Nov 2023.
+The next election will be held in November 2025 for all currently filled seats at that time.

 ## Changes to the charter